netenglabs/suzieq/docs/poller.md

 ### <a name='cred_file'></a>Credential file

-A `cred_file` is an external file where you store your credentials.
-It should look like this:
+A `cred_file` is an external file where you store credentials for all the devices.
+Each device credentials can be specified via its `hostname` or its `address` (with Netbox, it's encouraged the usage of `hostname`).
+The credential file should look like this:
 ```yaml
 - namespace: testing
   - hostname: leaf01